 Indication of which graduate school you are attending, or intend on attending.
 Please include any acceptance forms or letters from the institution.
 (NOTE: You do not yet have to be accepted into your graduate program to apply for the Harriet Evelyn Wallace Scholarship.
 However, you will not receive any support until you have formally accepted your admission to the graduate program).
 Additionally, please indicate your expected graduation term and year clearly on your application.

-Curriculum Vitae (not resume), including descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
+Curriculum Vitae (not resume), including short descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
 Please do not include descriptions of courses or coursework.

 A strict, 500-word limit abstract about your research interests in graduate school, why you can accomplish that research and what impact it will have on the geoscience community.

 In addition, please upload individual PDF copies of the following items.
 IMPORTANT NOTE: Please redact and eliminate any identification numbers on these documents.
 This includes school ID numbers and Social Security numbers.
 If ID numbers of any kind are found within these documents, the application will be considered ineligible and deleted.
 There are no exceptions.
 Please read through all of your transcrips carefully!